 To make the questions sound more personal, you can choose from an array of placeholders.
 Options like 'First Name', which would then be replaced by the reviewee's first name.
 You can start typing to see a list of user placeholders, or click Insert and select User Placeholder.

-Add up to 10 free-text questions but remember, less can be more.
+Add up to 10 free-text or multiple choice Scale questions but remember, less can be more.
 Every question takes time to answer, so concentrate on what you want to get out of this 360.
 We suggest you keep it simple.
 The default questions ask what reviewees did well and what they could improve on - although this may sound generic, these questions can actually give you very good results.

 We'd suggest starting with just a few questions, at least in the first feedback cycle.
 You can always expand the question set in the following 360° feedback cycles if you feel more questions are necessary.